-The aim of the surveillance programme is to map the occurrence of ISAV HPRO in hatcheries with Atlantic salmon, brown trout and rainbow trout in Norway.
+The aim of the surveillance programme is to map the occurrence of ISAV HPRO in hatcheries with Atlantic salmon (Salmo salar), brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss) in Norway.
 Due to the new Animal Health Law in EU, the Norwegian strategy for combating and limiting ISA is currently under review.
 An overview of the ISAV HPRO-situation in hatcheries is an important part of the knowledge base for the new strategy.